Before You Apply

-Applications are accepted three times a year and are due April 15 for Summer, July 15 for Fall and November 15 for Spring term.
+Applications are accepted three times a year and are due April 1 for Summer, July 15 for Fall (July 1 starting Fall 2018) and November 1 for Spring term.

 Don’t wait until the last minute to apply!
 Start early and give yourself plenty of time to collect all your materials.

 - Bachelor’s degree from an accredited institution that equals a U.S. bachelor’s degree